magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-23764-magento-patch-error-when-loading-dynamic-blocks.md

 JsFooterPlugin.php
 ```

 that affects the display of dynamic blocks.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.13 is installed.
 Please note that the issue was fixed in Magento 2.3.5.

 ## Affected products and versions